 What makes Gaultier so relevant (if not crucial) is that he revolutionised and broadened fashion’s fairly narrow definition of beauty.
 In the 1980’s, you’ll remember catwalks, magazine editorial, and fashion/beauty advertising were ruled by the Supermodels: Cindy, Naomi, Linda, Christy, Claudia, and a small handful of others.
 Going completely against their conventional beauty, Gaultier hosted open casting calls for his fashion shows.
 He welcomed men and women, androgynous, transgender, pierced, tattooed, old (gasp!), and plus-size on his catwalk alongside the usual agency models and celebrities.
 His designs were intended to be worn by everyone, regardless of size, sexual orientation, age, ethnicity, or gender.
 He celebrates and embraces difference and unconventional beauty; fashion for him is inclusive, not exclusive.
 You may or may not love his designs, but he is absolutely necessary to the conversation of fashion and style.
 Yes, he is theatrical.
 Yes, he loves to shock.
 But he is creating art and costume like very few other designers are.
 Even Andy Warhol said of Gaultier “I think the way people dress today is a form of artistic expression… Art lies in the way the whole outfit is put together.
 Take Jean Paul Gaultier, what he does is really art.”

 Now I’ll stop stop waxing lyrically about the genius of Jean Paul (I feel we’re now on a first name basis after this exhibit, quite honestly) and show you a few of my favourite pieces (which were hard to capture, so excuse the imperfect photography).

 with a surreal, racy can-can leg print inside.

 What are your thoughts on Jean Paul?
-Enfant Terrible, or just plain Terrible?!ahh - why not be the first to like this
+Enfant Terrible, or just plain Terrible?!1 person likes this